wp-plugins/simple-custom-post-order/readme.txt

 == Description ==

 Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
 Configuration is unnecessary.
 You can do directly on default WordPress administration.
-Excluding custom query which uses ‘order’ or ‘orderby’ parameters, in ‘get_posts’ or ‘query_posts’ and so on.
+Excluding custom query which uses order or orderby parameters, in get_posts or query_posts and so on.

 == Installation ==